 If a student has received federal student financial aid funds, the student is entitled to a refund of monies not paid from federal student financial aid program funds on the same basis as noted above.

-Meridian has implemented the Return of Federal Funds policy as required by federal regulations (Sect.
+Meridian University follows the Return of Federal Funds policy as required by federal regulation (Sect.
 668.22 Higher Education Amendments of 1998).
-For those students who are eligible and receive federal financial aid and find it necessary to withdraw from Meridian prior to the completion of the current quarter, the following federal policy applies.
+For those students who receive federal financial aid and find it necessary to withdraw from Meridian prior to the completion of the current quarter, the following federal policy applies:

 The law specifies how Meridian must determine the amount of Title IV program assistance that you earn if you withdraw from school.
 The Title IV programs offered at Meridian are: